konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 ## Setting up the environment

-During this courese all of you are working on Ubuntu version 14.10 which is a widely used GNU/Linux distribution.
+During this course all of you are working on Ubuntu version 14.10 which is a widely used GNU/Linux distribution.
 The systems run on a bootable USB stick.
 The stick offers you to run live system or to install Ubuntu on your computer.
 We will run it the live mode which will not change the system installed on you PC.
 After shutting the system down and removing the stick everything on the computer will be as before.
 To get test data and additional program click on the Dash button on the top left on your screen and type "terminal".
 You will learn later what you are doing but for the moment just type the commands into the command line interface:

     wget http://bit.ly/imibunix2014
     tar xfz unix_course_files.tar.gz